Robinson (TV series)

 Robinson, formerly Expedition Robinson, is a Swedish reality game show and the original version of the international Survivor format.

 The television show places a group of strangers in an isolated location, where they must provide food, fire, and shelter for themselves.
 They are initially divided into two tribes.
 The contestants compete in challenges for rewards and immunity from elimination.
 The remaining contestants are eventually merged into a single tribe.
 The contestants are progressively eliminated from the game as they are voted out by their fellow contestants or, as may be the result after the merge, lose an immunity challenge until only one remains and is awarded the grand prize.

 The format was developed in 1994 by Charlie Parsons for a United Kingdom TV production company called Planet 24, but the Swedish debut in 1997 was the first production to actually make it to television.
 The show was a success, and plans for international versions were made.
 An American version called Survivor started in 2000.

 Format

 The name alludes to both Robinson Crusoe and The Swiss Family Robinson, two stories featuring people marooned by shipwrecks.

-12–20 contestants are put into a survival situation and compete in a variety of physical challenges.
+Twelve to 20 contestants are put into a survival situation and compete in a variety of physical challenges.
 Early in each season two teams compete but later on the teams are merged and the competitions become individual.
 Contestants are eliminated through tribal councils and, after merging, losing immunity challenges until the final challenge where the winner wins the competition.